Teen Writers Workshop

 Courses

-Course offerings will be in poetry, creative nonfiction, dramatic writing, fiction, and genre fiction.
-Each student will select their top three course preferences.
+Course offerings will be in poetry, creative nonfiction, dramatic writing, screenwriting, fiction, genre fiction, and Introduction to creative writing.
+Each student will select their top course preferences.
 Students will be placed in at least one of their preferred classes.
 Workshop placement is assigned on day one.

 Poetry is defined by the Oxford English Dictionary as a "composition in verse or some other patterned arrangement of language in which the expression of feelings and ideas is given intensity by the use of distinctive style and rhythm."
 Students will learn and experiment with a variety of poetic forms and techniques in this class.